imrenmore/codeBlue/README.md

-# CSC 133 Assignment 3: Snakey Snake Game
+# CSC 133 Final Project

-By: Kiranjot Kaur and Imren More
+By: Kiranjot Kaur, Imren More, Marilyn Sarabia Ortiz, Savannah Birdsong-See

 The following features are implemented:

-- [ ]  Git, Polymorphism, Interfaces
+- [ ]
-- [ ]  Add a pause button to game
+- [ ]
-- [ ]  Change look of the game
+- [ ]